rlewkowicz/docker-mediawiki-stack/README.md

 Containerized Mediawiki
 =======================
 ###TLDR:
 I recommend running the runfirst.bash.
 It does work for you with setting visual editor as well as a couple other things.
-Wiki is on port 80. phpmyadmin is on port 8080.
-Root pw is in the
+Wiki is on port 80. phpmyadmin is on port 8080. root mysql pw is in the docker-compose.yml

 ```